nikkhil160/nikhil/cl6tanf660ed6fdnv9gto7g4k.md

 ---
 title: "How We Made $100K in Less Than a Month Using Facebook Ads"
+seoTitle: "Starting Guide on How To Make Your First $10,000 DTC using Meta Ads"
 datePublished: Sun Aug 14 2022 12:19:07 GMT+0000 (Coordinated Universal Time)
 cuid: cl6tanf660ed6fdnv9gto7g4k
 slug: how-we-made-100k-in-less-than-a-month-using-facebook-ads